 Security testing for mobile apps is never enough, and by extension, never complete.
 In some of our earlier blogs, we emphasized the importance of static analysis tools like Appknox for uncovering vulnerabilities in the code.
 While static analyzers are a godsend, there are things they can't measure – intentional or unintentional access compromise.
 The point is, code that looks safe may not actually be, even if it follows the world's best security standards.
 How can you be sure that the developer didn't overlook something subtle that is now baked into the app as an embarrassing vulnerability?
 Say hello to Dynamic Application Security Testing.

-So what is Dynamic Application Security Testing?
+What is Dynamic Application Security Testing ( DAST )?